David George Findlay: Biography

 Findlay was born on 27 March 1913 in Paramaribo as David George Albert Findlay.
 He left for the Netherlands Antilles to work for Royal Dutch Shell, and later became a teacher at the MULO in Aruba.

 William Kraan, owner of De West persuaded Findlay to return to Suriname, and become a newspaper editor.
 Findlay returned in September 1943.
 In 1947, Kraan retired, and Findlay bought the newspaper.

 Politics

 Findlay was first elected to the Estates of Suriname in 1946.
 In 1950, Lou Lichtveld had fired doctor Henk van Ommeren over alleged irregularities which were later proven false.
 Findlay demanded the resignation of Lichtveld.
 The matter cumulated in the downfall of the government in 1951.

-After a schism in the National Party of Suriname (NPS), Findlay left the NPS, and founded the Surinaamse Democratische Partij (SDP).
+After a schism in the National Party of Suriname (NPS), Findlay left the NPS, and founded the Surinamese Democratic Party (SDP).
 In 1955, he was re-elected as part of the Unity Front.
 In 1958, the National Party of Suriname made a comeback, and Findlay had to wait until 1963 to be re-elected.
 In 1969, he retired from politics.